www8351/Gold_BOT_Alaret/README.md

 docker-compose up -d
 ```

-> 🗂️ Drop your personal Smart-Money strategy notes/screenshots into the **`Research/`** folder — the engine feeds them to the AI as ground-truth context.
+> 🗂️ Drop your personal Smart-Money strategy notes/screenshots into the **`Research/`** folder: the engine feeds them to the AI as ground-truth context.

 ---